wgsl-tooling-wg/wesl-spec/GLOSSARY.md

   * (Maybe `const_assert`?)
 * **Visibility**: An item's visibility defines which modules can reference or re-export it.
   Visibility has three levels: `public`, *package* (the default), or `private`.
-  For a pipeline-relevant item, visibility also controls whether the main module exposes it to the host. see [Visibility](Visibility.md).
+  For a pipeline-relevant item, visibility also controls whether the main module exposes it to the host.
+See [Visibility](Visibility.md).

 ## Modules

 * **Module**: A unit of WESL or WGSL code with its own top-level scope, stored in a single module source.
 * **Module Source**: The stored text of a module, typically in a WESL or WGSL file.
 * **Main module**: The WESL module from which translation starts.
 It defines the Pipeline-visible API.
 A single application can have many main modules.
-* **Pipeline-visible API**, The set of items which are visible to the host (CPU-side).
+* **Pipeline-visible API**: The set of items which are visible to the host (CPU-side).
 Pipeline-visible item names are not mangled.
-* **Import Path**: A `::`-separated path written in an import statement or inline import.
+* **Path**: A `::`-separated path written in an import statement or inline import.
 It may start with `super::` segments.
 In import statements, it may be suffixed with an import collection (`{}`), which flattens into separate imports paths.
 * **Canonical Path**: The unique fully qualified import path naming a module or declaration.
 It does not contain `super::`. import paths can be canonicalized.
 * **Module Path**: A canonical path naming a module; equivalently, a declaration path minus its final segment.
 * **Declaration Path**: A canonical path whose final segment names a declared item.